iontodirel/matchbox_aprs/README.md

   - 0.8% larger compared the Pico APRS v4 mainboard
   - 37% smaller than the Mobilinkd TNC4 mainboard
   - 63% smaller than the original Nino TNC mainboard
+- Mainboard - TNC
   - Low noise regulator with reverse current protection
     - Allows the board to be powered by a 3.3V external supply
     - Regulator can be bypassed if desired via Header 2
     - LDO can operate from as high as 20V
   - DCD and Packet Good signals are routed to the header
   - USB VBUS routed to the header
   - USB VBUS, USB CC1/CC2 routed to an optional header for optional PD negotiation
     - Up to 4A can be drawn from the USB interface with PD
     - Voltages higher than 5V can be negotiated and supplied to an off board regulator
   - Standalone operation
     - Serial interfaces can be connected together using solder pads or small resistors
     - Resistors can be used to configure the digital modes on board if wanted
   - Small 3.5mm audio jack with TXA/RXA and PPT compatible with either Mobilinkd TNC4 or Digirig
     - Jack type can be set using solder pads or populating small resistors
   - Extensible interconnect system can connect to the TNC and provide additional capabilities via daughter boards
   - All of the 5 LEDs on the Nino TNC are routed to display modem status
+- Daughter board - Standalone Digipeater and tracker

-## Headers
+## Connectors

-### Header 1
+### FCC1

 | Pin | Label     | Description                                                                  |
 |-----|-----------|------------------------------------------------------------------------------|